SLCG Economic Consulting's Logo

 AG Ferguson wins historic $14.5M after trial on "trust mill" scheme

 A press release from the Washington State Attorney General details a historic settlement of $14.5 million after CLA Estate Services, Inc. and CLA USA, Inc. earned millions deceptively selling estate-planning services and annuities to Washington seniors.
-Quoted from his testimony in the case, Craig McCann states in the article that during his extended time as an expert witness, he has never seen a product in which "there is a zero chance that a fully informed investor would ever purchase".
+Quoted from his testimony in the case, Dr. McCann states in the article that during his extended time as an expert witness, he has never seen a product in which "there is a zero chance that a fully informed investor would ever purchase".

 Merrill to pay $26 million to New Hampshire, former NH Governor to settle churning allegations

 CNBC article "Merrill to pay $26 million to New Hampshire, former NH Governor to settle churning allegations" details the conclusion of a FINRA hearing regarding Merrill Lynch being accused of churning the bank accounts of the former Governer of New Hamsphire.
-The article quotes Craig McCann, saying that this $24.25 million settlement is the second largest in history for an individual claimant.
+The article quotes Dr. McCann, saying that this $24.25 million settlement is the second largest in history for an individual claimant.
 Dr. McCann has published extensive research on the concept of churning.

 What You Won't Learn From One Wall Street Watchdog Report